38 cm Belagerungshaubitze M 16

-History and Design
+History and design

 Two howitzers were initially ordered and both 'Barbara' and 'Gudrun', as they were nicknamed, were delivered in time to participate in the South Tyrol offensive of May 1916.
 They were very successful and the Austro-Hungarians ordered another fourteen howitzers and two spare barrels, although only eight of these were delivered before the end of the war.

 The design was based on a scaled-up Škoda 30.5 cm Mörser M. 16 design, which sped things up considerably.
 The howitzer was transported in four loads, the barrel, mount and one for each half of the firing, or bedding, platform.
 Each load was carried by an eight-wheeled electric-powered trailer with the electricity provided by a Daimler Artillerie-Generatorzugwagen (Artillery Generator truck) M. 16, designed by Ferdinand Porsche.
 The 6-cylinder, 150 hp, 20.32 liter gasoline engine powered two electric generators which fed electric motors in each wheel of the trailer and the rear wheels of the truck.
 Top speed was 14 kilometers per hour.
 The solid rubber tires could be removed and the trucks could tow their trailers on the rails.
 For longer distances they could be towed by ordinary locomotives.

+After the first two guns were made, the following models were built with several improvements.
+The carriage which was modified to have two pairs of trunnions, allowing the 24 cm Kanone M. 16 to also be used.